 Future developments within the county of Longford will need to be protected from excessive exposure to noise.
-There are several measures that can be introduced including acoustical planning measures in land use zoning and development layouts, design and specification.
+There are a number of measures that can be introduced including acoustical planning measures in land use zoning and development layouts, design and specification.
 These are as follows: